RMIT-DFAM/AM_particle_detection/README_Particle_Detection_Algorithm_v6.m.txt

-This codebase, as found here (1) was developed for use for the following publication (2).
+This codebase, as found here (https://github.com/RMIT-DFAM/AM_particle_detection), was developed for use for the following publication (DOI: 10.1108/RPJ-07-2022-0225).

+Please cite both the publication and GitHub repository if using or modifying this work.

 //